leoladifrancesco/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially suboptimal overall performance.
 It's important to first focus on writing clear, correct, and maintainable code, and only optimize when profiling has identified specific bottlenecks.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and lead to mistakes.
+Instead, focus your attention on one task at a time and give it your full attention.
+You can also use tools like task managers and calendars to help keep track of your tasks for easier organization.